sequenceiq/blog/source/_posts/2014-08-15-announcing-periscope.markdown

   2. Moves running applications between priority queues
   3. *Attempts* to enforce time based SLA (execution time, finish by, finish between, recurring)
   4. *Attempts* to enforce guaranteed cluster capacity requests ( x % of the resources)
+  5. Support for distributed (but not YARN ready) applications using Apache Slider

 #### Dynamic clusters
 From Periscope point of view we consider a cluster dynamic when the cluster capacity can be increased horizontally.